-It is important that you make your request at least 2 months before the end of the maximum registration period of study or as soon as possible for a revised or corrected thesis using the extension request form.
+You are advised to submit your request at least 3 months before the end of the maximum registration period of study or as soon as possible for a revised or corrected thesis using the extension request form (Word - 73KB).

 Evidence to support the request must be attached to the request form.